Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers: Introduction

 Despite the rapid advancement of Transformers in the computer vision field, their potential to recognize signal modulation patterns is still largely unexplored.
 Only a few studies in wireless communications and AMR have explored this area \cite{rajagopalan2023transformers,hamidi2021mcformer,9826820}.
 AMR involves processing sequential data, time-series signals, and Transformer networks have the high potential to handle time-series data via their self-attention mechanism.
 This mechanism enables them to capture dependencies across different parts of the input sequence, presenting a significant opportunity for exploration in the field of AMR.
 Additionally, Transformers can process input sequences in parallel, unlike RNNs, leading to faster training and inference, a crucial advantage for real-time applications in IoT environments.
 Furthermore, their scalability and ability to handle variable-length sequences make them well-suited for processing signals of varying duration.

 Inspired by vision transformers, we introduce Transformer-based architectures for modulation recognition tasks.
-Our investigation explores various tokenization methods and transformer structures optimized for recognizing signal modulations.
-To demonstrate the effectiveness of our proposed approach, extensive experiments on two different datasets have been conducted and we demonstrate that the proposed Transformer structure provides remarkable performance as compared to existing techniques at all SNRs on the RadioML2016.10b\cite{o2016radio} and the CSPB.ML.2018\cite{spoonerDatasetMachineLearningChallenge} dataset with added channel effects which we name CSPB.ML.2018+.
-Additionally, we conduct an extensive experiment analysis to investigate the impact of different components within the Transformer-based architecture on its performance.
+The proposed Transformer-based AMR approaches enable rapid processing and minimal resource usage, critical aspect of edge computing systems within IoT ecosystems.
+By integrating our proposed models into edge devices, our research not only promises improvements in edge computing but also addresses key challenges such as bandwidth efficiency and energy consumption.
+This ensures that IoT devices can operate longer and more effectively within their constrained environments.

 The rest of this paper is organized as follows.
 Section 2 addresses the two datasets, RadioML2016.10b and our modified CSPB.ML.2018 dataset with channels (CSPB.ML.2018+), and emphasizes their properties.
-Section 3 focuses on the original architecture of transformers, followed by the introduction of four distinct transformer-based structures for modulation recognition tasks.
-Experiments and discussions are detailed in Section 4, with conclusions summarized in Section 5.
+Section 3 focuses on the transformer-based architecture for the task of AMR, followed by an introduction to four distinct tokenization strategies.
+Experiments and discussions are detailed in Section 4, with future investigation in Section 5 and conclusions summarized in Section 6.